Moses Commissions Joshua

 14 Then the Lord said to Moses, “Behold, the time for you to die is near; call Joshua, and present yourselves at the tent of meeting, that I may commission him.”
 So Moses and Joshua went and presented themselves at the tent of meeting.

-We are then given no details about this commission.
-However, when we see its parallel in the New Testament, when Jesus was commissioned by John through baptism, we may gain insight into the ceremony by which Joshua was commissioned.
+We are given no details about this commission, other than that it was done at the tent of meeting where the Ark was kept.
+However, when we see its parallel in the New Testament, when Jesus was commissioned by John at the time of His baptism, we may gain insight into the ceremony by which Joshua was commissioned.
 It suggests that Moses baptized Joshua at the laver in front of the tabernacle, which at that time was not far from the Jordan River.

 In the New Testament we read that Jesus presented Himself to John the Baptist for baptism, I believe, on the Day of Atonement.
 This was a direct parallel to Joshua’s commission at the tabernacle, even though John baptized Jesus at the Jordan River.

 In my view John was the one that God recognized as the high priest, even though King Herod had appointed another to preside in the temple.
 We know that John was of a priestly family, for his father, Zacharias, had been ministering in the temple when he received revelation about the birth of John (Luke 1:5).
 John, then, was the last priest of Levi and Aaron recognized by God.
 When he died childless, the high priestly mantle passed to Jesus, his nearest relative, even though Jesus was of the tribe of Judah.

 This transfer shifted the legitimate priesthood from the Levitical order to the Melchizedek Order, where one’s tribe and genealogy has no relevance (Heb.
 7:12-14).